 Of this news, he said, “We had been alerted because had definitely spotted Jap air activity near the island for some time, but when we heard about Pearl Harbor we were just as shocked as people back home.”

 All morning long, the sky was filled with American planes.
 At noon, all the planes landed to be refueled and the pilots went to lunch.
 At 12:45 planes approached the airfield from the north and the tankers counted 54 planes.
+He was on his motorcycle near Col. James Weaver and watched him film the planes approaching the airfield.
 When bombs began exploding, the men knew the planes were Japanese.

 Of this, he said, “The air corps ordered all planes into the air to avoid heavy ground loss.
 Then just before noon, someone ordered all the planes down again and we were told there would be no attack.
 The next thing we knew, 54 Jap bombers with fighter escort were over the field.
 Most of the crews were killed in the planes before they got off the ground and most of the planes were ruined.”